Skip Ribbon Commands

 • Are radiators free of obstruction?

 • They do not need to be on 24/7.
 Check with a site manager whether it is safe to power these down completely over weekends and holidays.
-If a classroom has a point of use water heater, consider whether there is a need for hot water in the classroom at all.
+If a classroom has a point-of-use water heater, consider whether there is a need for hot water in the classroom at all

-• Reducing heating by 1 hour a day can equate to a 10% reduction in bills, while reducing heating by 1⁰C can reduce bills a further 10%.
+• Reducing heating by 1 hour a day can equate to a 10% reduction in bills, while reducing heating by 1⁰C can reduce bills a further 10%

 • Have you engaged with your cleaners and kitchen staff?